matter-labs/zksync-web-era-docs/docs/dev/tutorials/gated-nft-paymaster-tutorial.md

 }
 ```

 Amazing!
-We have successfully written the smart contracts lets proceed to deploy them using the deployment scripts provided.
+We have successfully written the smart contracts let's proceed to deploy them using the deployment scripts provided.

 #### Contract deployment